mstksg/inCode/copy/entries/duet.md

 [prompt]: https://hackage.haskell.org/package/prompt

-*operational* lets us construct a language (and a monad) using GADTs to represent command primitives.
+*operational* lets us construct a language (and a monad) using GADTs to represent command primitives; it essentially is `Free`, but abstracting over the continuations we would otherwise need to write using the coyoneda lemma.
 For example, to implement something like `State Int` (which we'll call `IntState`), you might use this GADT:

 ```haskell
 data StateCommand :: Type -> Type where